By Jan Haywood

 Helen is also depicted, however, before a blazing city, while pointing to a locket that depicts a flaming torch.
 She appears to be saying that it is she who is responsible for this conflagration.
 Indeed, inscribed damningly on the reverse of the painting is a verse taken from Aeschylus’ Greek tragedy Agamemnon, another of the Greek leaders at Troy.
 The line runs: “Helen of Troy, ἑλέναυς, ἑλανδρος, ἑλέπτολις.”
 That is, “Helen of Troy, destroyer of ships, destroyer of men, destroyer of cities.”

 An innocent Helen?

-In succumbing to the narrative of Helen and her role in the bloodshed, we also miss the opportunity to explore more fruitful lines of inquiry.
-For Helen’s story is one that should lead us to question why it is that women have so often been made scapegoats in times of warfare, crisis and great political change.
+In succumbing to the narrative of Helen and her role in the bloodshed, we also miss the opportunity to explore more fruitful lines of inquiry. for Helen’s story is one that should lead us to question why it is that women have so often scapegoated in times of warfare, crisis, and great political change.